woocommerce/woocommerce/readme.txt

 - Fix: Card to connect to woocommerce.com #5129
 - Fix: Search all variation attribute values #5141
 - Fix: Force float before addition in taxes #5149
+- Fix: Enlarged store profiler text in two steps #5194
+- Fix: Bug where sometimes the task list would not vanish after being completed #5205

 **WooCommerce Blocks - 3.2.0, 3.3.0 and 3.4.0**